Contact

 Atlanta GA 30309

 East Atlanta Village, or EAV as locals call it, is one of Atlanta's most fiercely independent neighborhoods.
 Centered around the intersection of Flat Shoals Avenue and Glenwood Avenue on Atlanta's east side, the commercial district hums with locally owned restaurants, live music venues, coffee shops, and street art.
 It's the kind of place where you can grab a bagel in the morning, browse a pop-up market at lunch, and catch an indie band at night, all without moving your car.
-Voted "Best Neighborhood" by Creative Loafing readers, EAV has a history of reinvention, from Civil War battleground to a working-class suburb, and now one of intown Atlanta's most sought-after addresses.
+The appeal of East Atlanta Village real estate goes beyond its walkable commercial district, offering residents a unique neighborhood where it's easy to enjoy dining, shopping, and entertainment just steps from home.

 The streets surrounding the Village are lined with homes from multiple eras, and that range is part of what gives EAV its character.
 The oldest homes are turn-of-the-century Craftsman bungalows, many with original hardwood floors, deep front porches, and the kind of architectural details that are hard to find in new construction.
 Alongside them sit brick-facade ranch homes built in the 1940s through 1960s, plus a handful of stately Victorians that predate the neighborhood's suburban development.